Bio

 Statement

-I don’t know when it started, but at some point in my childhood I began making little shrines around dead animals I found in the woods.
+At some point in my childhood I began making shrines around dead animals I found in the woods.
 A bat, a bird, a squirrel.
-Each time I came upon one of these creatures, I’d place sticks, rocks, and a flower if I could find one, around the body in some configuration.
-It wasn’t about making meaning, but marking mystery and inexplicable significance.
-My memories are filled with these explorations in the woods of northern New Jersey.
+Each time I came upon one of these creatures, I’d place sticks, rocks, and a flower if I could find one, around the body in some esoteric configuration.
+It wasn’t about making meaning, but about marking the feeling of mystery and unknowability I found there.
+My memories are filled with these explorations in the woods of northern New Jersey, where I grew up.
 Finding those animals or their bones, building things with clay from a stream, stumbling upon a rusty hunk of metal from some vehicle.
 I’d climb on these ruins, peek inside, and wonder where it came from and why it was left there.
 The landscape held secrets, and wouldn’t give them up easily.